Tips for Measuring Software Developer Productivity

 • "Velocity budget" depending on tasks multiplied by the complexity

-Make Use of the SPACE Framework
+Use the SPACE Framework

 • S: Satisfaction